jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

         - data transfer
         - connection release
       - Uses data streams
+      - Protocols at layer 5 include NetBIOS, and RPC
     - Transport Layer (4)
       - Responsible for managing the integrity of a connection and controlling the session; providing transparent data transport and end-to-end transmission control
       - Defines session rules like how much data each segment can contain, how to verify message integrity, and how to determine whether data has been lost